-The Regulation requires EU operators to freeze the funds of Listed Persons.
-In other words, EU operators must not allow nor participate in any action resulting in any change to the features of the funds that would enable the funds to be used (by anyone).
-This means, for example, that an EU bank holding the accounts of a Listed Person must prevent transfers that would change the location of the funds frozen, and that an EU citizen holding shares in an investment fund on behalf of a Listed Person must prevent any alterations that would change the shares' ownership.
+The Regulation requires EU operators to freeze the funds of listed persons.
+In other words, EU operators must prevent dealing with such funds in any way that would result in any change to their features that would enable the funds to be used (by anyone).
+This means, for example, that an EU bank holding the accounts of a listed person must prevent transfers that would change the location of the funds frozen, and that an EU citizen holding shares in an investment fund on behalf of a listed person must prevent any alterations that would change the shares' ownership.

-The Regulation also requires EU operators to freeze the economic resources of Listed Persons.
-In other words, EU operators must not allow nor participate in the use of such resources for the obtainment of funds, goods or services in any way.
-In principle, and for example, this means that an EU airport should not allow the plane of a Listed Person to operate flights, and that an EU real estate agency managing the property of a Listed
+The Regulation also requires EU operators to freeze the economic resources of listed persons.
+In other words, EU operators must prevent the use of such resources for the obtainment of funds, goods or services in any way.
+In principle, and for example, this means that an EU airport should not allow the plane of a listed person to operate flights, and that an EU real estate agency managing the property of a listed person should not allow it to be rented out.
+The prohibition does not concern resources that are only suitable for personal use or consumption, such as electricity or food.
+In case of doubt, see also Question 13.

-5 The Regulation applies within the territory of the Union, including its airspace; on board any aircraft or vessel under the jurisdiction of a Member State; to any person inside or outside the territory of the Union who is a national of a Member State; to any legal person, entity or body which is incorporated or constituted under the law of a Member State; and to any legal person, entity or body, in respect of any business done in whole or in part within the Union.
+6 The Regulation applies within the territory of the Union, including its airspace; on board any aircraft or vessel under the jurisdiction of a Member State; to any citizen of a Member State, inside or outside the territory of the Union; to any legal person, entity or body, inside or outside the territory of the Union, incorporated or constituted under the law of a Member State; and to any legal person, entity or body, in respect of any business done in whole or in part within the Union.